 We have already undertaken works to increase the flood protection at the River Rhymney in January 2015.

-The Roath Flood Scheme will increase the level of protection for the community up to a 1 in 75 year flood event (1.3% chance of flooding in any given year) from high river flows and 1 in 150 year flood event (0.6% chance of flooding in any given year) of extreme tidal flows.
+The Roath Flood Scheme will increase the level of protection for the community up to a 1 in 75 year flood event (1.3 percent chance of flooding in any given year) from high river flows and 1 in 150 year flood event (0.6 percent chance of flooding in any given year) of extreme tidal flows.
 The scheme will reduce the flood risk to 360 homes and 45 businesses.

 We will make improvements at several locations along the brook between Roath Brook Gardens and the River Rhymney at Newport Road (near to the Morrison’s supermarket).
 The main areas for improvement are: